draeger-lab/refinegems/README.md

 ```

 ## Usage
-The script `main.py` can be used directly in the command line.
+The script `main.py` can be used directly in the command line after entering the virtual environment with `pipenv shell`.

 The `config.yaml` file contains defaults for all variables that need to be set by the user.

 ```
 # Path to GEM to be investigated